Covid caused ‘big losses’ for gender equality in Europe, new index says

 The pandemic has not only exposed gender divisions in the job market but has also had greater negative effects on employment opportunities for women than for men.
 And those effects are likely to linger longer, “as a result of labor market gender segregation and the highly unequal distribution of unpaid care duties,” the report says.

 When it comes to domestic violence, the report warns that a dearth of data makes comparisons difficult.
-But it notes that covid-19 prompted lockdowns and increased time indoors, which resulted in an uptick in domestic violence against women.
+But it notes that the pandemic prompted lockdowns and increased time indoors, which resulted in an uptick in domestic violence against women.
 Women in disadvantaged groups such as older women, women and girls with disabilities and migrant women are at higher risk.
 The European Institute for Gender Equality also reports increased demand for support services for victims of domestic violence.

 The index shows that, at the current pace, it will take nearly three generations to achieve gender equality in the region, and the pandemic could hamper progress further.